Musfiq0/enhanced-screens-comparison/README.md

 - ✅ **Smart backend detection and fallback** (VapourSynth → OpenCV → PIL)
 - ✅ **Enhanced error handling** with graceful degradation
 - ✅ **Improved screenshot generation** with automatic cleanup and organization
-- ✅ **Enhanced launcher system** with professional menu and CLI integration
+- ✅ **Enhanced launcher system** with interactive menu and CLI integration
 - ✅ **Complete crop preset system** with all common video formats
 - ✅ **Resize-first processing** for consistent crop behavior
 - ✅ **Enhanced resolution support** from SD to 4K with proper scaling